maths/moodle-qtype_stack/doc/en/STACK_question_admin/Library/index.md

 # The STACK question library

-STACK is distributed with a large library of sample questions in
+STACK is distributed with a library of over 4200 questions.

-     /qtype_stack/samplequestions

-The sample questions are in English.

-# STACK library #
+* Examples are tied to documentation and to demonstrate features.
+* Templates for particular types of problems, e.g. drag and drop Parsons proofs
+* Collections of questions for particular groups of students, e.g. engineering students.

-This is a collection of individual question files which can be imported via the STACK library page.
-Begin creating a new STACK question in your required question category.
-On the question edit form, rather than entering question data, click on the 'STACK question library' link.
+Individual question files can be imported via the STACK library page.

+1. Create a new STACK question in your required question category.
+2. On the question edit form click on the 'STACK question library' link.
 You can then browse and import questions.

-The questions are contained in the STACK source code
+The question files are contained in the STACK source code under

      /qtype_stack/samplequestions/stacklibrary

 This directory contains sub-directories with large libraries of questions, some of which arose from specific projects:

 * `HELM` provides [comprehensive workbooks for engineering undergraduates](HELM.md).
 Question numbers are linked to the original workbooks.
-* `Algebra-Refresher` contains elemntary algebra questions to cover all parts of the [The Map of Algebraic Manipulation](Algebra_refresher.md).
+* `Algebra-Refresher` contains elementary algebra questions to cover all parts of the [The Map of Algebraic Manipulation](Algebra_refresher.md).
 Question numbers are linked to the map.
 * `Calculus-Refresher` contains questions to cover all of the [Calculus Refresher](https://docs.stack-assessment.org/static/final0502-calc-ref-ukmlsc.pdf) by Dr Tony Croft and Dr Anthony Kay.
+* `Introductory-Mathematics` is a comprehensive course of mathematics questions for students at the upper level of school or the transition to university.
+* `Topics` contains questions on a variety of mathematical topics.

+The following directories are linked to documentation and templates

 * `Doc-Examples` contains questions linked to documentation pages.
 These are not intended as exemplar questions!
 (They may be incomplete, and illustrate a starting point for an exercise for question authors to complete.)
 This is split by documentation section.
 * `Features` contains questions to illustrate the features of STACK such as different input types.
 These are intended as exemplar questions.
-* `Introductory-Mathematics` is a comprehensive course of mathematics questions for students at the upper level of school or the transition to university.
 * `Templates` contains questions which are templates for question authors to use.
 They should require a small amount of editing to make them into a complete tailored question.
-* `Topics` contains questions on a variety of mathematical topics.

-We would encourage colleagues to release their materials under a creative commons licence.
-Please contact the developers.

 A significant advantage of using questions from the STACK library is that they are distributed with the source code, and therefore use features which match your version of STACK.
 Consider using [Gitsync](https://github.com/maths/moodle-qbank_gitsync) to manage large question banks.

 # Moodle courses released with STACK #